ethereumq/go-ethereum/README.md

 }
 ```

-With the genesis state defined in the above JSON file, you'll need to initialize **every** Geth node
+With the genesis state defined in the above JSON file, you'll need to initialize **every** GetHQ node
 with it prior to starting it up to ensure all blockchain parameters are correctly set:

 ```
-$ geth init path/to/genesis.json
+$ GetHQ init path/to/genesis.json
 ```

 #### Creating the rendezvous point